LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * These same Secrets can be added to your fork of another repository configured with the same GitHub build method - there will soon be other repositories using this method.
 Please be patient.
 * [App Store Connect](https://appstoreconnect.apple.com): a website available for Apple Developers to review their apps
     * Once you purchase an Apple Developer annual account, you are an Apple Developer and have access to this site
-    * Most Loopers will just have one App (Loop) on their page (and only after a successful build)
+    * Most Loopers will not have an App on their page until using the GitHub build method
     * The name of an app must be unique across the entire App Store worldwide
     * For this reason, you may need to attempt several different attempts to get a unique name for your Loop App